cloudfoundry-community/bosh-splitter/README.md

 ### Step 2 - Modify Makefile

 This step needs to be performed for each environment where BOSH Splitter will be used.
 Modify the Makefile and add a space delimited list of job names you would like stripped out of manifest.yml into their own deployment manifest files.
 A `split` task also needs to be added.
+In the `useast1/prod` folder a small Makefile already exists which can be modified to your own needs.

 ```
 ...
-SPLIT_JOBS := "runner_z1 runner_z2 runner_small_z1 runner_small_z2"
+SPLIT_JOBS := "runner_z1 runner_z2"
 ...
 split:
 	@../../bin/split "$(BUILD_SITE)" "$(BUILD_ENV)" "$(TO)" "$(SPLIT_JOBS)"